 Example: Saucy is an up-and-coming photographer in the late 1800’s, when the technology was still new and mysterious.
-In 1882, after months of effort, he convinces a young but famous playright, Oscar Grouch, to agree to pose for a photograph.
+In 1882, after months of effort, he convinces a young but famous playwright, Oscar Grouch, to agree to pose for a photograph.
 Saucy takes great pains to arrange the backdrop, drapes, Grouch’s outfit, and other visual aspects of the photograph in order to produce “a useful, new, harmonious, characteristic and graceful picture...entirely from his own original mental conception.”
 He toils over ways in which to pose the great author.
 He contemplates the various lighting options and the effects of light on his subject’s face and frills.
 He finally produces a scene, and a photograph, which he believes worthy of the playright’s reputation and his own aspirations.
 A lithograph company soon makes and sells 85,000 copies of the photo without Saucy’s permission.
 Despite the lithograph company’s argument that the 1865 addition of photographs by Congress was unconstitutional, the Supreme Court would have good reason to uphold the lower court’s finding for the plaintiff, Saucy.
 See Burrow-Giles Lithographic Co. v.
 Sarony, 111 U.S. 53 (1884) (concerning the photograph titled “Oscar Wilde No. 18").

 While this history may seem irrelevant to working as a paralegal in the twenty-first century, it will later prove quite helpful to you in understanding copyright law.
 Perhaps the most important development during the latter half of the nineteenth century was the emergence of international copyright law.
 While this course will focus primarily on the law of the United States, protecting your client’s interests in her works requires an understanding of modern international copyright law, and that law has its roots in the 1886 Berne Convention.
-International issues will be discussed in more detail toward the end of Chapter 2, but it is noteworthy that the original Berne Convention was signed by only ten nations in 1886 and that as of November 2005 over 160 nations are parties to the agreement.
+International issues will be discussed in more detail toward the end of Chapter 2, but it is noteworthy that the original Berne Convention was signed by only ten nations in 1886 and that as of August 2013 166 nations are parties to the agreement.